 If you experience seasonal allergies, you should consider using essential oils.

 Essential oils for food allergies:

 While it’s often best to consult a physician, the most recommended method of using these oils is by steaming.
 That means that you should use a few drops of your preferred oil in a bowl of steaming hot water and breathe in the steam.

 Essential oils for skin allergies:

 Skin allergies can be caused by anything; items you ingest or even external allergens on your body.
 These allergens can cause severe and sometimes even painful reactions on your skin, mainly reactions such as hives, acne, itchiness, swelling, inflammation, etc.

-If you’ve opted to try out essential oils, it’s best that you use either a mixture of Lavender oil, chamomile oil and peppermint oil or use them individually.
-Using them as a method of cooling can immensely decrease the symptoms of allergy.
+Using them as a method of cooling can help to immensely decrease the symptoms of allergies.
 In this case, it’s best to either soak yourself in a bath of these oils or opt for a relaxing massage.
-As mentioned before, remember to make use of carrier oils in order to ensure your problem doesn’t worsen.
-Remember essential oils are very concentrated which means it’s important to dilute them using carrier oils.